AstroFloof/FastAmogusCounter/README.md

 ## What this is
  - fast
-   - last time I run it it found 2339 amogi in a 2000x2000 image in three seconds, and that was on a 12 year old computer
+   - last time I run it it found 2339 amogi in a 2000x2000 image in 2.4 seconds, and that was on 4 virtual ARM cores
  - stupid
  - a sorta usable package
  - a counter for tiny Among Us characters in an image